 750 W. 7th St. Los Angeles, CA 90017 | map |

-Drafthouse is an Austin based company, founded in 1997 by Tim League.
-As the name implies, they serve food and drinks in their theatres and have a reputation for quirky programming.
-The company also has a film distribution division.
+Drafthouse was founded in 1997 in Austin by Tim League.
+As the name implies, they serve food and drinks in their theatres and have a reputation for quirky programming and a no text/no talk policy.
+The company has also dabbled in film distribution.

 Seating: 569 in 12 auditoria.
 They're motorized recliners with tables attached.
 Seating capacities in each house range from 40 to 63.
 The lobby, with bar and video store, is on the 2nd floor with the auditoria up on 3 in the west side of the Bloc complex.
 One house is 35mm equipped.